UtrechtUniversity/awesome-utrecht-university/CONTRIBUTING.md

 * It should include a license
 * It should include a readme with a project description

+Please send a pull request or create an issue for adding your projects.
+Pull requests are preferred.

+### Adding new categories

 If there is no fitting category for your project please add a pull request with further reasoning as to why a new category is necessary.